santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Store/TSGs/ADLS-gen1-%2D-Simple-%22How-to%22.md

 Or check out https://docs.microsoft.com/en-us/azure/data-factory/load-azure-data-lake-storage-gen2-from-gen1

 ## Recursive ACL dump using Powershell
 This script is original owner by Whitney Henderson.
 I have done a few tweak at it.
-This script is a Powershell script that help propregate ACL perm to the user/SP throughout the gen1 folders.
+This script is a Powershell script that help propagate **ACL** perm to the user/SP throughout the gen1 folders.
 [RecursiveACLDumpPowerShell.ps1](/.attachments/RecursiveACLDumpPowerShell-93251f74-ff42-4485-88af-0a9dd1128f1f.ps1)

-## Recursive
+## Recursive Owner using Powershell
 This script is original owner by Whitney Henderson.
+I have also tweak this one as well for my environment.
+This scripts help propagate the **Owner** to the folders recursively.
 [RecursivePowerShellOwner.ps1](/.attachments/RecursivePowerShellOwner-bc0e4511-906a-443f-b017-97762521dee8.ps1)